Sorry, you need to enable JavaScript to visit this website.

 i.
 Traineeships

 The Traineeship scheme aims at training individuals to find and retain employment by equipping participants with the initial vocational training (i.e. pre-employment training) to help them obtain the knowledge, skills and competences required by employers.
 Traineeships are based on a combination of on-the-job and off-the-job training; the programmes offered by Jobsplus are labour market driven, whereby the job preferences of the jobseekers are matched with the requests made by employers participating in the scheme.
 During the scheme, the trainee must attend 300 hours within a maximum period of 12 weeks, consisting of 282 hours as on-the-job training and 18 hours as off-the-job training.
-It is important to note that on-the-job training takes place at the employer’s premises while off-the-job training is conducted at Jobsplus training complex.
+It is important to note that on-the-job training occurs at the employer’s premises while off-the-job training is conducted at Jobsplus training complex.
 Additionally, participants are paid a training allowance, payable by Jobsplus for every hour attended, which is calculated on the national minimum wage.
-In order to monitor the process and ensure that the training provided matches the needs of the labour market, Jobsplus is committed to ensure that regular contact is made with the various employers participating within the traineeship programme.
+To monitor the process and ensure that the training provided matches the needs of the labour market, Jobsplus is committed to ensure that regular contact is made with the various employers participating within the traineeship programme.
 Furthermore, during the Traineeship Scheme Jobsplus’ representatives carry out monitoring visits.
 The scope of these monitoring visits is to ensure that both employers and youths get the support needed during the scheme.
-Information on the traineeship scheme can be obtained from the following link.

 As indicated above, the NEET Activation Scheme II offers a portal for those youths who would like to engage in traineeships by means of collaboration and effective partnerships with employers.
 Jobsplus liaises with these employers in order to build customer relationships and find placements.
 What is crucial here is an effective line of communication with employers and also with other stakeholders to guarantee assistance which is personalised to individual needs and well-functioning partnerships.
 Furthermore, the Employer Relations Unit, within Jobsplus, is set to assist employers in all matters pertaining to the entity and offers one-to-one meetings.
 During these meetings, employers are informed about all relevant Jobsplus services.
 The unit assists employers in the filling of vacancies online and applications for Jobsplus scheme including the Traineeship scheme.
 In Addition Jobsplus also participates in different national fairs to promote its services.
 Apart from social media marketing, from time to time these initiatives are promoted on newspapers, magazines, through radio and television interviews, automailers and employment and career fairs.

-The Youth Guarantee Office also undertakes multiple social media promotion and awareness campaigns in the form of posts and videos.
-These take place throughout the year on the Youth Guarantee Malta Facebook and Twitter pages.
-The content shared is clear, concise and visually engaging, in an attempt to communicate a message which resonates and motivates.
+The Youth Guarantee Office also undertakes multiple social media promotion and awareness campaigns, using posts and videos.
+These occur yearly on the Youth Guarantee Malta Facebook and Twitter pages.

-Radio, TV and billboard advertising are used to effectively increase reach.
+Radio, TV, and billboard advertising are used to effectively increase reach.
 Initiative-specific newsletters are sent to a growing database of education institutions and employers, among others.
 Information letters and application forms are also sent to registered jobseekers.
-In addition, all relevant information pertaining to the project’s initiatives is accessible on the Youth Guarantee website which also houses applications, reports and other downloadable informative materials.

 To complement the targeted online approach, the Youth Guarantee Office regularly attends and organises information meetings and conferences, and actively participates in targeted student events and fairs, during which information and custom merchandise are disseminated.
 As a result, valuable connections have been established with the schools’ psychosocial teams.
 The Youth Guarantee Committee has also helped forge collaborative relations with educational and employment professionals, business organisations and other related entities, which are now part of the project’s network.